CamilleScholtz/reactionair.nl/content/artikelen/sinterklaas-de-indo-europese-hemelvader/index.md

 ---
-anchor: Smart
+title: 'Sinterklaas, de Indo-Europese Hemelvader?'
+subtitle: 'Een afdaling in de goddelijke essentie van de Sinterklaastraditie'
+date: '2022-12-04'
 authors:
     - Elvengast
-date: "2022-12-04"
+themes: 'Religie en Wijsbegeerte'
 image: wekyztlb.jpg-medium.webp
-subtitle: Een afdaling in de goddelijke essentie van de Sinterklaastraditie
-themes: Religie en Wijsbegeerte
-title: Sinterklaas, de Indo-Europese Hemelvader?
+anchor: Smart
+tags:
+    - Christendom
+    - 'Griekse mythologie'
+    - Heidendom
+    - Hindoeisme
+    - Proklós
+    - Rigveda
+    - Sinterklaas
+    - 'Terry Pratchett'
 ---

 {{< quote
 	text="Gods don’t die.
 Never completely die...
 There’s always somewhere, inside some stone, perhaps, or the words of a song, or riding the mind of some animal, or maybe in a whisper on the wind.
 They never entirely go, they hang onto the world by the tip of a fingernail, always fighting to find a way back.
 Once a god, always a god.
 Dead, perhaps, but only like the world in winter—" author="Terry Pratchett, Hogfather"